Joey Gallo Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners have a 3.85 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.84 team ERA ranks sixth among all MLB pitching staffs.

-- The Mariners allow the eighth-fewest home runs in baseball (103 total, 1.1 per game).
+- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (109 total, 1.1 per game).

-- Kirby makes the start for the Mariners, his 19th of the season.
-He is 8-8 with a 3.43 ERA and 93 strikeouts through 112 2/3 innings pitched.

-- The right-hander's most recent time out was on Sunday against the Detroit Tigers, when he went five innings, surrendering six earned runs while allowing eight hits.
+- The right-hander last appeared on Thursday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.